The twentienth episode of the third season of Tiny Toon Adventures, the ninety-eighth overall, and the series finale.

 - Everyone Hates Fruitcakes: One of Plucky's proposed sketches is "Plucky the Lonely Fruitcake Nobody Wanted For Christmas".
 Buster ends up cutting the sketch and having it rewritten as "Urkel the Lonely Fruitcake".

-- Full-Body Disguise / Latex Perfection: At the end of the episode, Harvey tugs off his rubber mask and unzips his body to reveal he was actually Bugs Bunny in disguise all along.
+- Full-Body Disguise / Latex Perfection: At the end of the episode after the Tiny Toons leave the auditorium, Harvey tugs off his rubber mask and unzips his body to reveal he was actually Bugs Bunny in disguise all along.

 - Green-Eyed Monster: Babs gets jealous when she sees Buster whispering to Cher.
 At the end, she learns that Buster just wanted to ask Cher what he should get Babs for Christmas.